Easttown Township, Pennsylvania: Demographics

-According to the 2022 American Community Survey's five-year population estimates, the township was 80% non-Hispanic White, 1% Black or African American, 0% Native American and 12% Asian.
-3% of residents reported two or more races and 4% of the population were of Hispanic or Latino ancestry.
-12.3% of residents were foreign-born.
+According to the 2025 American Community Survey's five-year population estimates, the township was 81% non-Hispanic White, 1% Black or African American, 0% Native American and 13% Asian.
+5% of residents reported two or more races and 3% of the population were of Hispanic or Latino ancestry.
+13% of residents were foreign-born.

-There were 11,051 people and 3,995 households residing in the township.
+There were 11,164 people and 3,992 households residing in the township.
 The population density was 1,334 people per square mile.
-90% of units were single-family homes and 78% of households were headed by a married couple.
+88% of units were single-family homes and 78% of households were headed by a married couple.
 The average household size was 2.7.

-The median income for a household in the township was $213,507.
-The per capita income for the township was $100,345.
-The median family income was $233,911.
+The median income for a household in the township was $214,861, the second highest among municipalities in Pennsylvania with a population exceeding 5,000 residents.
+The per capita income for the township was $97,474.
+The median family income was $229,722.
 Among families with children, the median household income was higher than $250,000.
 The average income for a family was $316,306.

-80.5% of residents over the age of 25 hold a bachelor's degree and 44% have earned a graduate degree.
+80.4% of residents over the age of 25 hold a bachelor's degree and 44% of the township's residents have earned a graduate degree.

-The median value of owner-occupied housing units was $801,700, placing the township fourth among more than 2,500 municipalities in the state of Pennsylvania and second among 436 municipalities in the Philadelphia metropolitan area.
+The median value of owner-occupied housing units was $852,800, the second highest among municipalities in the state of Pennsylvania with a population over 5,000 residents.
+According to Philadelphia Magazine, the median price among homes sold in the township in 2025 was $1.1 million.